Python NumPy delete() Function

 7. Delete Multiple Rows and Columns

 Multiple rows and columns can be removed at once by specifying the list or a slice in the second parameter obj.
-We can delete multiple rows and columns at once using the following ways.
+You can delete multiple rows and columns at once using the following ways.

 • Using list